The course is designed for frontline staff working with low-income and vulnerable households who may be in fuel debt or at risk from fuel debt.

 The course aims to provide delegates with an understanding of the causes of fuel debt, issues householders may face with meters, fuel statements, payment and tariff options.
 It also considers consumers, private landlords and fuel suppliers obligations, as well as complaints procedures and support available for low-income and vulnerable households.

 - causes of and identify solutions for fuel debt

-- customer, supplier and private landlord responsibilities
+- customer and supplier responsibilities

 - how to read meters, fuel statements and rectify common billing errors

 - suppliers’ customer service processes and complaints procedures